mad-lab-fau/imucal/docs/guides/ferraris_guide.rst

    Slowly move it forward a little, perform the rotation and press it against the box to mark the end position.
    This ensures that you really performed a rotation of 360 deg.
    Avoid, wobbling/tilting the sensor during the rotation.
-   If this is difficult, consider designing calibration adapter with larger flat surfaces.
+   If this is difficult, consider designing a calibration adapter with larger flat surfaces.
-   This is the most sensitive part of the calibration.
+   **Note:** This is the most sensitive part of the calibration!
    Therefore, go slow and consistent to avoid additional movements that should not be part of the rotation.
 6. End your recording and load the data onto a PC.
    Then follow :ref:`the code part of this tutorial <basic_ferraris>`.